 Learn something new every day More Info... by email

 Irony in poetry is a literary technique that uses discordance, incongruity or a naive speaker to say something other than a poem's literal meaning.
-There are three basic types of irony in poetry: verbal irony, situational irony and dramatic irony.
+There are three basic types of irony used in poetry: verbal irony, situational irony and dramatic irony.
 Poets will use irony for a variety of reasons, including satire or to make a political point.
-Irony in poetry can be difficult to detect, but it is a rhetorical device that students of poetry should always be on the lookout for.
+Irony can be difficult to detect in poetry, but it is a rhetorical device that students of poetry should always be on the lookout for.

 One common form of irony in poetry is verbal irony, in which a poet manipulates the tone to say the opposite of what the poem actually says.
 This type of irony, similar to sarcasm, is particularly common in satire.
 A good example of verbal irony is "The Rape of the Lock," by Alexander Pope.
 The poem uses the tone and conventions of epic poetry to describe the mundane scenario of a woman's hair being cut off.
 In using a haughty tone to describe an everyday event, Pope makes fun of the pretensions of the epic poem, showing also the vanity of superficial beauty.